IgnisOwl/Python2DPortal/README.md

 Program By Connor Michalec and Ryan To

-Graphic Design By Connor O'Riely
+Graphic Design By Connor O'Reilly